 Saying Goodnight In Italian

 Is it getting late?
-Here are some Italian greetings you can use late at night or at bedtime.
+Here are some basic Italian phrases you can use late at night or at bedtime.

 #6 Buonanotte (Goodnight)